district10/blog/_posts/post-0087-leetcode.md

 :   Implement the following operations of a queue using stacks.

-    * push(x) -- Push element x to the back of queue.
+    * `push(x)` -- Push element `x` to the back of queue.
-    * pop() -- Removes the element from in front of queue.
+    * `pop()` -- Removes the element from in front of queue.
-    * peek() -- Get the front element.
+    * `peek()` -- Get the front element.
-    * empty() -- Return whether the queue is empty.
+    * `empty()` -- Return whether the queue is empty.

-    Notes:
+    Notes

-    * You must use only standard operations of a stack -- which means only push to top, peek/pop from top, size, and is empty operations are valid.
+      ~ You must use only standard operations of a stack -- which means only push to top, peek/pop from top, size, and is empty operations are valid.
-    * Depending on your language, stack may not be supported natively.
+      ~ Depending on your language, stack may not be supported natively.
 You may simulate a stack by using a list or deque (double-ended queue), as long as you use only standard operations of a stack.
-    * You may assume that all operations are valid (for example, no pop or peek operations will be called on an empty queue).
+      ~ You may assume that all operations are valid (for example, no pop or peek operations will be called on an empty queue).
 </div>

 ~~~ {#line451 .c}